amirsabahi/mariadb-backup-restore-shell-scripts/README.md

 Overall, this script is a helpful tool for quickly installing and configuring a database.
 The use of color-coded output messages and clear instructions make it easy to follow, even for those who are not familiar with the installation process.

+## ./security-check.sh
+Check the installed database for any scurity issue.